Writer’s Block can cause serious brain fatigue every time you sit down to write something new.

-This can result in serious brain fatigue every time you sit down to write something new.
-That blinking text cursor would keep reminding you how hard it is to write continuously for hours.
+The blinking text cursor will keep reminding you how hard it is to write for hours.

-It’s very common for bloggers to re-write one sentence again and again until “they think” it’s virtually perfect for reading.
-This is one of the most common reasons for taking weeks to write an article which can be finished in two days.
+It’s very common for bloggers to re-write one sentence again and again until “they think” it’s perfect for reading.
+This is one of the most common reasons for taking weeks to write an article that can be finished in two days.

 Because of fear of not getting your sentences perfect, you stop writing after several attempts.
 Each paragraph will feel like a chapter if you keep editing sentences.

-This same thought made it hard for me to finish one of my tutorials and I took more than 3 months to get over it.
-Not to mention more than 45 days of repeated revisions:
+This same thought made it hard for me to finish one of my tutorials, and it took over 3 months to get over it.
+Not to mention over 45 days of repeated revisions:

-But I learned the ways to keep myself focused and avoid that from happening again.
+But I learned ways to keep myself focused and avoid that from happening again.